-Evolving story, updated several times weekly as we know more.
+Evolving story, updated weekly as we know more.

 As the coronavirus continues rattling investors and shuttering businesses around the world, people keep asking me the same question over and over: What will the impact on real estate be?